 One way to pay off debt is to make a list of all your debts, including student loans, credit cards and medical debt.
 Order them from smallest to largest.

 Pay the minimums each month on all debts.
 Put any extra money toward the smallest one.
 Once you pay off the smallest one, add that monthly payment to the next one.
 Eventually, your debt pay-off strategy will gain momentum and you’ll pay off all your debts.
+If you can pay off your debts, take on your credit score next.
+Raising your credit score can mean savings when it comes to interest rates.
+You can repair your credit yourself or you can reach out to one of the few trusted credit repair companies to help you with the fixes.

 If your dishwasher breaks, do not go out and buy a new one on a payment plan.
 Instead, put off buying the dishwasher until you save up to pay for it in cash.